 Rebuilding the lives of lions & tigers

-From time to time, circumstances leave animals in isolation, but introducing such powerful animals to a potential companion must be done with extreme care.
-We need special facilities to create a place where the animals have a kind of protected contact – they can communicate, rub together, eat and sleep together, while occupying separate rooms with mesh walls.
+Separate rooms are essential when we introduce these powerful animals to a potential companion, which is done with extreme care.
+The individuals can meet each other in a protected contact situation, where they can communicate, rub together, eat and sleep alongside each other, while occupying separate rooms with mesh sections.
 We can also swap them into each other’s rooms to share scent.
 We monitor to see whether they would like to be friends.